mui/material-ui/docs/src/pages/components/text-fields/text-fields.md

 ## Layout

-`TextField` and `FormControl` allow the specification of `margin` to alter the vertical spacing of inputs.
-Using `none` (default) will not apply margins to the `FormControl`, whereas `dense` and `normal` will as well as alter other styles to meet the specification.
+`margin` can be used to alter the vertical spacing of inputs.
+Using `none` (default) will not apply margins to the `FormControl`, whereas `dense` and `normal` will.
+`dense` and `normal` alter other styles to meet the specification.

-`TextField` and `FormControl` also allow the specification of `fullWidth` which makes the input take up the full width of its container.
+`fullWidth` can be used to make the input take up the full width of its container.

 {{"demo": "pages/components/text-fields/LayoutTextFields.js"}}

 ## Uncontrolled vs Controlled

-The `TextField` component can be controlled or uncontrolled
+The component can be controlled or uncontrolled

 {{"demo": "pages/components/text-fields/StateTextFields.js"}}